carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 {: .challenge }

 >## More Markdown Features
-> Check out our [Extras page on Markdown](../_extras/more_markdown/index.html) for a more comprehensive overview of Markdown, including how to create code blocks
+> Check out our [Extras page on Markdown](/more_markdown/index.html) for a more comprehensive overview of
+> Markdown, including how to create fenced code blocks
-> and do syntax highlighting for various languages in these fenced blocks.
+> and do syntax highlighting for various languages.
 {: .callout}